sunniesnow/sunniesnow/help.md

 (Because human brain also has different lags for vision, hearing, and touch, so the standards of synchronism is dependent on individuals.)
-There is no easy way to measure the display lag, the input lag, and the audio output lag, but we can only measure two of them relative to the other.
+There is no easy way to measure the display lag, the input lag, and the audio output lag at the same time.
 Fortunately, by the same reason, we just need to offset two things (namely the music and the judgement windows), i.e., setting `offset` and `delay`, to make the three things synchronous.